qckpckt/bbc/README.md

 from an HTML template.
 It pulls user information from Bamboo HR using an API call then publishes it to employee email accounts using Google Apps Manager.

-#Dependencies
+### Dependencies

 `Gam-3.7` (included in /lib, but you will need to authorize before it will work: https://github.com/jay0lee/GAM/wiki/CreatingClientSecretsFile).

+Before you start, add an empty text file called `nobrowser.txt` into the src folder.
+This will allow you to authorize the scopes in a seperate browser window.

 When prompted to enter a command using GAM, please note that the docker container does not have gam aliased.
 The path is `/lib/GAM-3.71/src/gam.py`.

 `Bamboo API key` https://www.bamboohr.com/api/documentation/ follow instructions here under 'Authorization'.
 Create a .env file in the top level directory.
 The Docker instance will import the environment variable for you. `signature.py` expects an environment variable called `BAMBOO_API_KEY`.

-#Build
+### Build

 `docker build -t bbc .`

-#Run
+### Run

 ```
 docker run -it -p 8000:8000 -v `pwd`:/app --env-file .env bbc_new:latest
 ```
 Note - the port arguments are to allow you to check the generated signatures.
 They are not needed for normal operations and can be omitted.

+In the container:

+`cd /app`
+`python3 {name of script}`